rfresh2/ZenithProxy/README.md

   * Multiple players can connect to the proxy and spectate the player as entities in-game or playercam
 * Advanced AntiAFK with pathing and gravity
 * 2b2t Queue Skip
-  * Reconnects and skips the queue when the proxy is online for 6 hours (2b2t's max connection time)
+  * Reconnects and skips the queue after the proxy is online for 6 hours (2b2t's max connection time).
+Can only be performed once.
 * Modules including AutoEat, AutoDisconnect, AutoReconnect, AutoRespawn, AutoTotem, KillAura, Spammer, AutoReply
 * Many, many, more features.